ongr-archive/ConnectionsBundle/Resources/doc/sync/sync.rst

 Data Sync Provide consume event listener service uses `Extractor <extractor/extractor.rst>`_ to parse the Diff object and `Sync Storage Provider <storage/sync_storage.rst>`_ to write the ids of changed objects.

-Extractor on its' own accord iterates through `extractor descriptors <descriptors/descriptors.rst>`_ to ensure that objects which are "watched" are included in the change list.
+Extractor on its' own accord iterates through `extraction Descriptors <descriptors/descriptors.rst>`_ to ensure that objects which are "watched" are included in the change list.

 Each Descriptor iterates through `joint relations <descriptors/descriptors.rst>`_ which ensure that the related objects